2 Oils To Learn To Love This Hectic Life and Yourself

 Ms. White also points out that growing and moving forward is what ship in relationship means.
 Any relationship should move us ahead.

-My main technique for rising above the hectic and growing my relationships is using essential oils and the Aroma Freedom Technique (AFT).
+My main technique for rising above the hectic and growing my relationships is using essential oils and the Aroma Freedom Technique.
 Oils help me get to the center of issues that arise in the form of my reaction to memories, both positive and painful.

-The Memory Release Blend comprised of frankincense, lavender and Stress Away™ is the mainstay of AFT.
-However, I will also use multipurpose essential oils that support me in releasing memories and staying focussed on my intentions.
+The Memory Release Blend comprised of frankincense, lavender and additional oils supports me in releasing memories and staying focussed on my intentions.
 Here are just two.

 Learn to Love Rosemary